About Us

 Dream project:

 To renovate a French chateau.
-I would chose a small chateau, though- I have no desire to turn my chic summer home into a wedding venue!
+I would chose a small chateau, though – I have no desire to turn my chic summer home into a wedding venue!

 The practice:

+Haxton Koyander Architecture formed in January 2015 from the merger of two long-established practices.
 Haxton Associates launched in Sheffield in 2005 and Koyander Architects Ltd has been based in Chesterfield since 1998.
 The fusion of experience, creativity and professionalism in these two practices has created what we believe is a vibrant, forward-thinking team with a vast range of talents and experience and an extensive knowledge of the planning and regulatory process.
 We are passionate about good design – and combining creativity with functionality so that your project doesn’t just look great inside and out, it works beautifully too.
+From our Sheffield and Chesterfield offices we give a highly personalised and cost-effective service to commercial developers, growing businesses, charities, schools, home-owners and land-owners.
+We respond swiftly to every client‘s needs with the one-to-one consultation we believe is vital for a perfect end result.

 Completed schemes: